tmcauliffe123/KittensGame/README.md

     javascript:(function(){var d=document,s=d.createElement('script');s.src='https://cdn.jsdelivr.net/gh/JonathanBeverley/KittensGame/ScriptKitties.js';d.body.appendChild(s);})();

 Alternatively, you can paste the contents of the script into the developer console.
-I'm sure there's a better way to do it, probably using GreaseMonkey or similar.
+If you use TamperMonkey, or similar, you can use [autoload.user.js](autoload.user.js).

 Once loaded, the button to get to the ScriptKitties option menu is in the bottom right "footer" links.
+It's very small, people often don't notice it at first.

 ## What does it do?

-Currently this script will automatically do the following:
+Currently this script can be set to automate the following:

-1) Build
-2) Craft
-3) Assign
-5) Hunt
-6) Trade
-7) Praise
-8) Festival

-9) Build Embassies
-10) Maintain Cycle
-11) Research Science
-12) Workshop Upgrades
-13) Order of the Sun
-14) Unicorn Structures
-15) Energy Control
-16) BlackCoin Trading

-## What are some interesting details?

 **BUILD:** ScriptKitties will automatically build any of the buildings on the Bonfire tab, and it lets you choose exactly which ones you want!
 If you want to turn on or off an entire group of buildings, just click the header.
 For space buildings, click the small "space" link in the upper corner.
+Religion and Time building are both grouped together under "time".

 **ASSIGN:** Lazy kittens not doing anything?
 Give a specified role to all those "free" kittens!
+There is now a "Smart" option, which will try to balance kittens between various jobs.

 **CRAFT:** ScriptKitties keeps your resources from capping out!
 You can be sure to keep a healthy supply of crafted resources coming!
+The "secondary craft" ratio helps control how much to craft.
+If the amount of product drops below the "minimum", it will craft some before you hit the capacity, useful when storage gets large.
+Conversely, the "maximum" controls the ratio for input resources that have unlimited storage.

 **HUNT:** Don't let your catpower go to waste!
 Automatically send your kittens on hunting expeditions to get your furs, ivory, and unicorns!

-**TRADE:** Automagically trade with Zebras, Dragons, and the Elders!
+**TRADE:** Automagically trade with Zebras and the Elders!
 Keep your titanium stores full and never miss a visit from the Elders!
+Elder trade can be disabled in the minor options.

 **PRAISE:** Want a praise bonus that will make a difference?
 Turn on Auto Praise and see your faith based productivity skyrocket by praising the sun every tick!

-**FESTIVAL:** If you have the resources, ScriptKitties will keep the party going!
+**PARTY:** If you have the resources, ScriptKitties will keep the festival going!

 **EMBASSIES:** Do you like trading?
 Embassies help trading.
 How about automatically building the cheapest one every time culture maxes out?

+**EXPLORE:** Automatically sends out explorers whenever a new civilization can be reached.

 **CYCLES:** Master time itself!
 Always enjoy the benefits of your favourite cycle!

+**SHATTERSTORM:** Is there some strange reason you'd like to shatter as often as heat allows?
+Well, then this is the option for you.
+If Auto Cycle is also set, you'll always end the shatterstorm in your chosen cycle.

-**RESEARCH:** Don't let your kitten kingdom stagnate!
+**SCIENCE:** Don't let your kitten kingdom stagnate!
 As soon as you have the requirements, ScriptKitties will make sure to research new technologies for you.

 **UPGRADE:** Want to upgrade your buildings and abilities, but don't want to just sit there waiting?
 Let the script make upgrades whenever you are able!